Sydney de Zoysa: Police career

-During police serviced he received the Ceylon Police Medal for Meritorious Service, Defence Medal 1939-45, Ceylon Police Independence Medal and the Service Medal of the Order of St John.
+During his service he received the Ceylon Police Medal for Meritorious Service, Defence Medal 1939-45, Ceylon Police Independence Medal and the Service Medal of the Order of St John.

 Bandaranaike assassination

-In 1959, he was serving as Deputy Inspector-General of Police of Range II, when at a May Day rally Minister Philip Gunawardena claimed that DIG Sydney de Zoysa was conspiring against the government along with his brother the Finance Minister Stanley de Zoysa and calls for their removal.
-Few days later on 18 May Gunawardena and two other minister resigns from the government.
-De Zoysa sue Gunawardena on charges of criminal deformation, yet the court ruled in Gunawardena's favor.
+In 1959, while he was serving as Deputy Inspector-General of Police of Range II, at a May Day rally, Minister Philip Gunawardena claimed that DIG Sydney de Zoysa was conspiring against the government along with his brother, the Finance Minister Stanley de Zoysa and called for their removal.
+Few days later on 18 May, Gunawardena and two other minister resigned from the government.
+De Zoysa sued Gunawardena on charges of criminal defamation, yet the court ruled in Gunawardena's favor.

-On September 26, 1959 Bandaranaike was shot by an assassin at his home in Colombo.
-Shortly after the shooting De Zoysa comes to crime seen and orders that the wounded assassin who is in custody of the police to be taken to the harbor police station.
-This action together with underlying suspicions following the his brother F.R. de Zoysa was arrested and remanded under suspicion of the assassination long with former minister Vimala Wijewardene on November 19, 1959, force the government to send him on compulsory leave.
-Other government ministers forced Stanley de Zoysa, the Minister of Finance to resign on November 22.
+On September 26, 1959, Bandaranaike was shot by an assassin at his home in Colombo.
+Shortly after the shooting, De Zoysa arrived at the crime scene and ordered that the wounded assassin who was in police custody to be taken to the Harbor Police Station.
+This action together with underlying suspicions following his brother F.R. de Zoysa was arrested and remanded under suspicion of the assassination along with former minister Vimala Wijewardene on November 19, 1959, forced the government to send him on compulsory leave.
+Other government ministers forced Stanley de Zoysa, the Minister of Finance to resign on November 22, 1959.
 F.R. de Zoysa was later released after no evidence was found against him.
-On November 26 government members of parliament called for the immediate retirement of DIG de Zoysa as a condition to vote against a no confidence vote by opposition in parliament.
+On November 26, the government members of the parliament called for the immediate retirement of DIG de Zoysa as a condition to vote against a no-confidence votebrought by the opposition in the parliament.
 The government conceded and DIG de Zoysa was informed by the Public Service Commission on November 27, 1959 that he was to retire from the police service in March 1960.

-Ministry of internal security
+Ministry of Internal Security

 In January 1960, he was appointed Permanent Secretary to the Ministry of Internal Security when Senator Layard Jayasundera was appointed Minister of Internal Security by Prime Minister Wijeyananda Dahanayake.
-He functioned in that capacity until March 1960 when Dahanayake was defeated in the general election and the ministry dissolved.
+He functioned in that capacity until March 1960 when Dahanayake was defeated in the general election and the ministry was dissolved.

 Attempted military coup

-As member of the Christian elite, who were being deprived of the influence they once had due to the Sinhalaisation process started by Prime Minister S.W.R.D.
-Bandaranaike and carried on by his widow Sirima Bandaranaike, several disgruntled Christian officers of the army, navy and police began to plot a coup similar to that of General Ayub Khan.
-He was a co-conspirator of it and has been claimed to be the architect of it.
-Arrested in January 1962, he was charged as one of the twenty four conspirators of the coup in June 1962 and was one of eleven convicted on June 3, 1963.
-On appeal to the Judicial Committee of the Privy Council, the conviction was overturned on December 21, 1965 and he was acquitted.
+As a member of the Christian elite, who were being deprived of the influence they once had due to the Sinhalisation process started by Prime Minister S.W.R.D.
+Bandaranaike and carried on by his widow Sirima Bandaranaike, several disgruntled Christian officers of the army, navy and the police began to plot a coup similar to that of General Ayub Khan. de Zoysa was a co-conspirator of it and has been claimed to be the architect of it.
+Arrested in January 1962, he was charged as one of the twenty four conspirators of the coup in June 1962 and was one of the eleven convicted on June 3, 1963.
+Upon appealing to the Judicial Committee of the Privy Council, the conviction was overturned on December 21, 1965 and he was acquitted.